 Skip to main content

 Slack is the first first-party connector in agntdata.
-Connect your Slack workspace once from Integrations → Slack. agntdata installs a bot that can:
+Connect your Slack workspace once from Connections → Slack. agntdata installs a bot that can:

-• Receive DMs and @mentions and route them to a default deployed agent.
+• Receive DMs and @mentions and route them to a default deployed agent (or per-channel routing rules).

 • Stream agent replies back into the same thread, updating the message as new tokens arrive.